codefresh-io/docs.codefresh.io/_docs/promotions/configuration/promotion-flow.md

 By defining specific criteria for promotion, they help maintain the integrity of the software and reduce the likelihood of introducing bugs into production.

-Before creating promotion flows, review [our notes on Promotion Flows](#notes-on-promotion-flows) which highlights key factors to be aware of in promotion flow behavior.
+Before creating promotion flows, review [notes on Promotion Flows](#notes-on-promotion-flows) which highlights key factors to be aware of in promotion flow behavior.

 ## Flow Builder vs. YAML
 You can create Promotion Workflows through the Flow Builder, a graphical interface, or through a YAML Custom Resource Definition (CRD).
 You can switch seamlessly between both when creating Promotion Flows.

 The Flow Builder visually guides you through creating any type of Promotion Flow.
 See [Create a Promotion Flow](#create-a-promotion-flow).

 ## Sequential vs. parallel promotions

-Promotion Flows can be designed to run sequentially or in parallel to suit the unique requirements of any deployment process.
+Promotion Flows can be modeled to run sequentially or in parallel to suit the unique requirements of any deployment process.

 * **Sequential promotions**
   Sequential flows are linear, where changes are promoted from the previous to the next environment in the order in which they are defined.
   This is the more common and traditional kind of Promotion Flow, where you start the flow from the development environment as the trigger environment, and then promote to the other target environments in succession.

 * **Parallel promotions**
-  In a parallel prompotion flow, changes are promoted across multiple environments simultaneously.
-This promotion logic groups environments and creates promotions _after_ multiple environments are healthy.
+  In a parallel flow, changes are promoted across multiple environments simultaneously.
+This promotion logic groups environments and creates promotions only _after_ multiple environments are healthy.

 ## Notes on Promotion Flows
 Here are a few additional factors to be aware of when creating Promotion Flows.